PrekshaJain/r_sample/README.md

 ## Analysis Description

 1. Data Preparation
-      a.
-Clean the endline data and generate relevant variables
+   1. Clean the endline data and generate relevant variables
-      b.
-Merge the endline data with the treatment_status dataset
+   2. Merge the endline data with the treatment_status dataset
-      c.
-Merge the working data with the baseline controls dataset, and save the merged data.
+   3. Merge the working data with the baseline controls dataset, and save the merged data.

 2. Analysis
-      a.
-Establish a testable hypothesis about the possible effects of this program
+   1. Establish a testable hypothesis about the possible effects of this program
-      b.
-Check balance between the treatment and control groups using baseline household variables
+   2. Check balance between the treatment and control groups using baseline household variables
-      c.
-Regress (with OLS) the household income and log household income on the treatment dummy, including pair fixed effects, and standard errors clustered at the appropriate level
+   3. Regress (with OLS) the household income and log household income on the treatment dummy, including pair fixed effects, and standard errors clustered at the appropriate level
-      e.
-Re-run the previous regression including a set of household-level controls and export and save a regression table suitable for publication from these results
+   4. Re-run the previous regression including a set of household-level controls and export and save a regression table suitable for publication from these results
-      f.
-Create a bar chart suitable for publication that summarizes the average borrowed amount for each income quartile, by treatment group.
+   5. Create a bar chart suitable for publication that summarizes the average borrowed amount for each income quartile, by treatment group.

 ## Description of Folders